noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/6/2021 **Francesca** in the torture application connected to my head always use the name "**Cosa Nostra**" to menace me. **Francesca** have also tortured me to let play those morons in parimutuel betting system about my suffering.

+- 7/6/2021 21:02 A person that work for **Francesca**, say to me that have got a RAT installed in my phone.
+Inside my phone I've got certificates from the Spanish state that represent my persons.
+He underline that they have stole them a lot of time.
+And another that says that is from Cosa Nostra say that I will die.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)